ver-di/parliamentwatch/sites/all/libraries/migrate-tests/README.txt

 - counts committee terms in DB and Taxonomy
 - checks for entries missing in Taxonomy

+### 3 constituencyTerm.php ###
+- @TODO work in progress
+- counts constituency terms in DB and Taxonomy
+- checks for entries missing in Taxonomy

 ### x politicianProfiles.php ###
 - @TODO work in progress
 - counts politicians (unique) and their profiles (multiple) in DB